apirrone/Memento/README.md

 ## Contributing:
 Feel free to contribute !

-Fork the repo, and submit a PR.
+Fork the repo, and submit a PR to the `dev` branch.